-The sport of Lumberjack is not like Online Roulette or Slot machine games which require a significant element of luck.
+The sport of Lumberjack is not like Online Roulette or online poker for real money which require a significant element of luck.
 Although these games require skill just like being a lumberjack does,to be a good lumberjack you have to toil hard and not depend on luck..
 You have to master the rudiments.
 It is only through hard sweat and regular practice that you acquire a semblance of mastery.
 Practice makes you perfect and perfection leads you to excellence.
 Before entering any competition, you have to learn the basic skills.

 How to use an axe: